htyagi/CovidSim/README.md

 While the simulator has been designed for general purpose use, in its current form it is tied closely to our own data.
 If you would like to modify our code to handle your own data, note the following points.

-1. The Initialize() function inside evolutions.py is custom made for city.geojson.
-You need to replace this function with your own version and output CP with the same column names.
+1. The Initialize() function inside evolution.py is custom made for city.geojson.
+You should replace this function with your own version and output CP with the same column names.

 2. Testing policies are not allowed to use COVID state and Flu state, but we have made these states available to testing policies through CP.
 Care must be taken to not use this information -- only observable one can use is if an agent is infected with COVID or Flu.
 In a later version, we will limit the information available to testing policies to only the observables.